Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Experiments

 Overall accuracy improvements do not reveal \textit{where} RL training helps most.
 We stratify results by task complexity to understand which scenarios benefit from our approach.

-\paragraph{Setting.} We analyze performance along two dimensions: (1) \textit{dependency depth}---the longest chain of sequential function calls where each depends on previous outputs, and (2) \textit{dependency pattern}---whether the workflow follows a linear chain or fans out into parallel branches.
+\paragraph{Setting.} We analyze performance along two dimensions: (1) \textit{dependency depth}, the longest chain of sequential function calls where each depends on previous outputs, and (2) \textit{dependency pattern}, whether the workflow follows a linear chain or fans out into parallel branches.
 We compare three models: \textbf{Zero-shot} (no task-specific training), \textbf{GRPO-3} (trained on synthetic data, disjoint from test), and \textbf{RL-Oracle} (trained on test queries, representing the upper bound).

 \Cref{fig:dep-analysis}(a) shows performance by dependency depth.
 Both GRPO-3 and RL-Oracle improve over Zero-shot, with relative gains increasing at greater depths (+20\% at depth 2, +31\% at depth 4 for RL-Oracle). \Cref{fig:dep-analysis}(b) shows that fan-out patterns are harder than linear chains, but RL training helps consistently.
-Additional stratification by logical composition is in \Cref{app:stratified-analysis}.
+Additional stratification by logical composition is provided in \Cref{app:stratified-analysis} in the appendix.